Jsj0per/Jsj0per.github.io/index.md

 tags: MainPage
 sidebar: Introduce_sidebar
 permalink: index.html
-summary: This is my blog with everything about me as a developer. based on the Jekyll theme.
+summary: This is my blog with everything about me as a developer.
 ---

 ### 안녕하세요!